kevin61225/hw-frontend-migration-vuejs/README.md

    * __Title in English__ - *Required*.
 String length must between 1 to 100 and cannot include the symbols `$`, `%`, `^`, `&`, `*`.
    * __Intro__ - *Required*.
 String length must between 10 to 255 and need to start with `Intro`. e.g. `Intro: This is ...`, `Intro, Once upon...`.
 5. *(Optional)* Use one of the frontend tools to manage static files.
 For example, use __Webpack__ or __Bower__ to manage __bootstrap__ and __jQuery__.
 Describe what tool you use and how you setup.
+6. *(Optional)* Find any weakness/risk in this application, describe the weakness/risk and how you fix it.

 ## Deliverable